universesigna/cs2-modsharp-egg/docs/README.md

 # Welcome

-Welcome to the official documentation for Kitsune-Lab’s CS2-Egg project.
+Welcome to the official documentation for CS2 Modsharp EGG (Fork of: Kitsune-Lab’s CS2-Egg project).

 The system includes various features designed to simplify server management.
 Automation tools ensure that your server and key add-ons are always up-to-date, clear unnecessary files, filter console outputs, and automatically restart the server when a new game version is detected—eliminating the need to manually track game updates.